shuLhan/awwan/_tour/00_README.txt

 = Welcome to awwan

 This is an example of awwan workspace.

 The awwan workspace is indicated by ".ssh" directory, as you can see in the list of file in the left.

 In awwan, every file is a script, including this file.
-As long as the line is a valid shell command it can execute it.
+As long as the line is a valid shell command, awwan can execute it.

 Lets try.

 echo "Hello world" > {{.ScriptDir}}/output

-In the input "Execute line" below, set its value to "12" and click on the "Local" button.
+In the input "Execute line" below, set its value to "13" and click on the "Local" button.
 You should see output like these,

-  2023/11/29 15:45:08 -->  12: echo "Hello world" > /home/awwan/workspace/output
+  2023/11/29 15:45:08 -->  13: echo "Hello world" > /home/awwan/tour/output

 The same line can be executed in terminal using awwan CLI with following command,

-awwan local README.txt 12
+awwan local {{.ScriptDir}}/00_README.txt 13

 Click on the directory path "/" on the left top (above ".ssh"), to refresh the content of directory.
-You should see a new file "output" (and "README.txt.log") in the list after executing above line.
+You should see a new file "output" and "00_README.txt.log" in the list after executing above line.
-You ca click on the file "output" to see its content.
+Click on the file "output" to see its content or execute the line below

-That's it!
+cat {{.ScriptDir}}/output

 We provides an example files to follow along, that explain each command and feature in the awwan.